 For a fee, ProQuest will prepare a microfilm of the manuscript and store the microfilm in its film vault.
 ProQuest will also publish the citation and abstract in the appropriate online and paper sources, such as the ProQuest Digital Dissertations and Theses, and the Masters Abstracts International or Dissertation Abstracts International, all of which are designed to provide maximum exposure for and accessibility to theses and dissertations.
 To publish through ProQuest, submit the following to the Office of Graduate Student Services:

-- second copy of the manuscript in digital format (file size limited to 250 MB), in addition to the copy required by the Graduate Division,
+- second copy of the manuscript in digital format (file size limited to 250 MB), in addition to the copy required by the Office of Graduate Education,

 - an abstract of 150 words for thesis and 350 words for dissertation (A longer abstract may be included in the manuscript.),